Universal’s Volcano Bay™

 Wheelchair users can access Maku and Puihi Round Raft Rides and Krakatau Aqua Coaster by lift.
 Guests arriving by wheelchair can also use wheelchairs to drive to Kopiko Wai Winding, TeAwa Fearless River, Puka Uli Recreation Pool, Karang Recreation Pool, and Waturi Beach.
 Guests must comply with all driving experience requirements, which means that the driving experience is adequate for the duration of the attraction.

-Keep in mind that there is a long line for the best rides.
-If your back hurts, you may not be able to line up.
-One walks a lot on concrete (or similar hard surfaces) so If your feet hurt, this may not be the best for you.
-There are artificial beaches where you can relax and there are restaurants.
-Lazy River is relaxed (there are two, choose the slowest), you can float or cross with a ring over your head, depending on how heavy your pregnancy is.
+Keep in mind that there are long lines for the best rides.
+So if you are sensitive to standing for long periods of time, you may want to reconsider waiting in line.
+One walks a lot on concrete (or similar hard surfaces) so if your feet tend to hurt after standing for a period of time, this may not be the best for you.
+There are artificial beaches where you can relax and restaurants to enj0y.
+The Lazy River is relaxed (there are two, choose the slowest), you can float or cross with a ring over your head, depending on how heavy your pregnancy is.
 Even the main Wave Pool on the shallow end cools you down and you gently feel the waves without going too far inside.

 - Arrive before the park opens, specifically, if you love to ride a ride.
 I can’t get stressed enough.
 When the water raises, especially the sensations, it has priority, you must first hit it.
-First, we went with the Krakatau Aqua Roller Coaster ride, then with Ko’kiri Body Plungeride & the Kala & the Tai Nui Serpentine Body Slides.
+First, we went with the Krakatau Aqua Roller Coaster ride, then with Ko’kiri Body Plungeride and the Kala and the Tai Nui Serpentine Body Slides.

 - Let just a single person visit the locker area.
 It’s a highly recommended amusement park, but the whole family does not need to float around the lockers.
 Make it much easier for everyone (including you) and let everything disappear from the group members.